Doctoral and Postdoctoral Research Fellowships

-The GHI awards short-term fellowships to European and North American doctoral students as well as postdoctoral scholars to pursue research projects that draw upon primary sources located in the United States.
+The GHI awards short-term research fellowships to European and North American doctoral students as well as postdoctoral scholars to pursue research projects that draw upon primary sources principally located in North America.
 We are particularly interested in research projects that fit into the following fields:

 - German and European history